Arizona LLC Formation

 After you enter the LLC Member or LLC Manager information, click “Add Principal” to save the record.
 Continue adding other Members/Managers (if applicable) and then click “Next” to proceed.

-Note: For Manager-Managed LLCs, you may be confused by the “Title” drop-down menu.
+- You may be confused by the “Title” drop-down menu.
 Please see our LLC officers titles article for clarification on which title to use for each Manager and/or Member.

 6. Organizer Information